GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-2_rhino-2d.md

 ### Scaling the reference drawings

-Next we need to scale our reference drawings so that their dimensions are accurate in our Rhino model.
+We need to scale our reference drawings so that their dimensions are accurate in our model.
 Usually this is done by referring to a **graphical scale**: a symbol whose size is marked, allowing us to find the dimensions of everything else in the drawing.
 In all of the reference drawings we found, there's only one of these: it's on the site plan, in the page of diagrammatic plans and elevations.
-So this is what we'll use to find out how big our building is.
+This is what we'll use to find out how big our building is.

 ![finding the graphic scale](images/12-2/graphicalscale-01.png#img-full) *Finding the Graphical Scale*